ingadhoc/docker-odoo-adhoc/dockerfiles/README.rst

 * adhoc/odoo-ubuntu: fork of odoo docker official image but with ubuntu and controlled (by adhoc) nightly build date
 * adhoc/odoo-base: base image with custom odoo.conf, entrypoint, packages and some scripts
 * adhoc/odoo-oca: extends odoo-base and includes all oca repositories (and some others) used by adhoc
-* adhoc/odoo-ar: extends odoo-oca and includes ingadhoc repositories
+* adhoc/odoo-ar: Extends odoo-oca and includes repositories commonly used on argentina (ingadhoc repositories)

 Usefull Environment Variables